Getty Images/iStockphoto

 • Can expiring leases extend month to month until the move date?

-A duplicate core switch for the network is necessary to run in parallel through the move.
-Data centers with redundant core switches should move half of them ahead of time.
+A duplicate core switch for the network is necessary to run in parallel through the migration.
+Data centers that have redundant core switches should relocate half of them in advance.
 This saves in cost, but it has risks.

 To decide where a data center can and cannot afford downtime, determine which hardware has critical applications, and consider the dependencies.
-It might be beneficial to have extras of some devices.
+It might be beneficial to have extra devices.

 To enable transitioning in leapfrog fashion, preconfigure duplicate devices, install and activate them, and then take the old units down and reconfigure them to duplicate other units.
 This technique maintains uninterrupted services with minimum investment.
-If outdated devices are replaced, make sure they are preconfigured, installed and tested to avoid a lot of headaches.
+When replacing outdated devices, make sure to configure, install and test them to prevent complications.

 After construction is complete, the new data center should undergo a test by a third party that specializes in data center commissioning.
 Problems and deficiencies become difficult to fix after a transition.
 Before moving into the new data center, it is important to understand all the new systems and facility configurations.
 It's better to postpone the move than to deal with a less-than-perfect facility after everything is in.